Case Study

 Why: Motivation for change

-External influences for change were driven by research assessment reform initiatives implemented by funding agencies, such as Wellcome, which focus on reducing journal-based metrics in assessment.
+External influences for change were driven by research assessment reform initiatives implemented by funding agencies, such as Wellcome Trust, which focus on reducing journal-based metrics in assessment.

 How: Processes and dynamics for developing, implementing and managing change

-The DORA working group is aware that the implementation of better research assessment practices will require resources to support the communication of values and offer professional training, and to evaluate the impact of the approach.
+The working group is aware that the implementation of better research assessment practices will require resources to support the communication of values and offer professional training, and to evaluate the impact of the approach.
 The working group recognizes the importance of communicating its work to all staff, as well as people considering a career at EMBL.
-An example of clearly communicating EMBL’s commitment to fair and responsible research assessment will be the inclusion of its DORA commitment on job advertisements.
-For internal communications EMBL plans to use its intranet, staff newsletter, and the regular email communications from the Director General to share news related to the research assessment reform process.
-The working group also hopes to develop a set of assets, such slides and information sheets, to support communication efforts.
+An example of clearly communicating EMBL’s commitment to fair and responsible research assessment will be the inclusion of its DORA and COARA commitments on job advertisements.
+For internal communications, EMBL is using its intranet, staff newsletter, and the regular email communications from the Director General to share news related to the research assessment reform process.
+The working group has also developed a set of assets, such slides and information sheets, to support communication efforts.

 When: Timeline for development and implementation

-The EMBL DORA working group was formed in 2020.
+The EMBL working group was formed in 2020.
 Implementation of the practices agreed by the working group is expected to start by the end of 2021.
-Evaluation of the new policies will be ongoing after implementation in 2021.
+Evaluation of the new policies have been reviewed and implemented since 2021.

 References